-Herringbone is a geological formation of hills bordering our vineyard.
-Their profile of undulating patterns either side of a central ridge line was caused by water flowing down the slopes and carving through the earth over thousands of years.
-These hills lie to the west of our vineyard and run parallel to the Waihopai River in Marlborough, New Zealand’s most respected wine region.
+Herringbone is a geological formation of hills.
+Their profile of undulating patterns was caused by water flowing down the slopes and carving through the earth over thousands of years.
+These hills can be found in Marlborough, New Zealand’s most respected wine region.

 This Pinot Noir has vibrant and ripe red berry fruit flavours typical of Marlborough Pinot Noir layered within a mellow, rounded palate.

-The Sauvignon Blanc grapes selected for this wine come from our vineyard at the base of these hills; where the stony soils deliver a vibrant wine with lively aromas of citrus and tropical fruit, and a refined and elegant finish.
+Grapes selected for this wine come from stony soils and deliver a vibrant classic Marlborough Sauvignon Blanc with lively citrus and herbaceous aromas with a crisp finish.

-Wines the reflect the purity from the place they come from.
+Wines that reflect the purity from the place they come from.

 Our favourite meals